With Ethiopia on brink of escalation, diplomacy in doubt

 A year before taking power in Ethiopia and introducing reforms to win the Nobel Peace Prize, Abiy successfully defended a PhD thesis in conflict resolution.
 Now he sits in Africa’s diplomatic capital, home of the African Union, and rejects calls for dialogue.

-Meanwhile, a powerful voice in efforts for dialogue, the United States, is in disarray as the Trump administration remains focused on internal politics after losing the November election — and after President Donald Trump infuriated Ethiopia with comments on a separate issue this year.
+Meanwhile, a powerful voice in diplomatic efforts, the United States, is in disarray as the Trump administration focuses on internal politics after losing the November election — and after President Donald Trump infuriated Ethiopia with comments on a separate issue this year.

 The diplomatic vacuum has brought Ethiopia, one of Africa’s most powerful and populous countries, to what Amnesty International calls “the brink of a deadly escalation” at the heart of the strategic Horn of Africa.

-With time running out before the assault on Mekele and its population of some half-million people, the U.N.
+Just ahead of the assault on Mekele, the U.N.
 Security Council is reportedly meeting Tuesday to discuss the situation.

-In an unusually public disagreement over the weekend, the current African Union chair, South African President Cyril Ramaphosa, backed three high-level envoys for Ethiopia, an initiative the U.N. chief quickly praised for “efforts to peacefully resolve the conflict.”
+In an unusually public disagreement over the weekend, the current AU chair, South African President Cyril Ramaphosa, backed three high-level envoys for Ethiopia, an initiative the U.N. chief quickly praised for “efforts to peacefully resolve the conflict.”

 Ethiopia, however, said the envoys would meet with Abiy and not the Tigray leaders.